-If the respondent's supervisor is neither the Provost nor the Chancellor and
+If the respondent's supervisor is neither the Provost nor the Chancellor and:

-- If neither the Provost nor a Vice Chancellor is in the grievant's hierarchy of supervisors, the grievant may appeal the decision of the respondent's supervisor to the Chancellor.
-The decision of the Chancellor, or his or her designee, is final. - 2.
-If the Provost is in the grievant's hierarchy of supervisors, the grievant may appeal the decision of the respondent's supervisor to the Provost.
-The decision of the Provost, or his or her designee, is final. - 3.
-If a Vice Chancellor is in the grievant's hierarchy of supervisors and - A. if the Vice Chancellor is the respondent's supervisor, the grievant may appeal the decision of the respondent's supervisor to the Chancellor.
-The decision of the Chancellor, or his or her designee, is final. - B. if the Vice Chancellor is not the respondent's supervisor, the grievant may appeal the decision of the respondent's supervisor to the Vice Chancellor.
+- i. if neither the Provost nor a Vice Chancellor is in the grievant's hierarchy of supervisors, the grievant may appeal the decision of the respondent's supervisor to the Chancellor.
+The decision of the Chancellor, or his or her designee, is final; or - ii. if the Provost is in the grievant's hierarchy of supervisors, the grievant may appeal the decision of the respondent's supervisor to the Provost.
+The decision of the Provost, or his or her designee, is final. - iii. if a Vice Chancellor is in the grievant's hierarchy of supervisors and: - a. if the Vice Chancellor is the respondent's supervisor, the grievant may appeal the decision of the respondent's supervisor to the Chancellor.
+The decision of the Chancellor, or his or her designee, is final; or b. if the Vice Chancellor is not the respondent's supervisor, the grievant may appeal the decision of the respondent's supervisor to the Vice Chancellor.
 The decision of the Vice Chancellor, or his or designee, is final.